$\mathcal{PT-}$Symmetric Two-Level Open Quantum Systems: Information Theoretic Facets: Information-theoretic study of a non-Hermitian open system: comparison with its Hermitian counterpart

 We calculate a number of information-theoretic quantities using $\rho_{\mathcal{G}}(t)$ for a non-Hermitian $\mathcal{PT-}$symmetric system Hamiltonian and $\rho_S(t)$ for a Hermitian system Hamiltonian and make a comparison.

+Here, we use the method of directly partial tracing out the Hermitian bath degrees of freedom.
+This generalized method takes no approximation into account and can include any arbitrary value of the coupling constant $g$.
+This allows us to work with strong coupling scenarios beyond the Markovian regime.
+This gives rise to non-Markovian effects, which could be witnessed here by the revival characteristics, identified by the BLP measure.

-The non-Markovian evolution is identified by using the BLP measure.
+The non-Markovian nature of the above evolution is identified by using the BLP measure.
 Further, we compare the fidelity of the states evolved using the non-Hermitian $\mathcal{PT-}$symmetric system Hamiltonian with the fidelity of the states evolved using a Hermitian system.